-A time-to-event analysis will be used to compare each treatment group with the no additional treatment group using the log-rank test.
+A time-to-event analysis will be used to compare each treatment group with the no additional treatment group using the log-rank test (restricted to the first 10 days of the trial as the WHO score is not collected after this).
 The rate ratio and its confidence interval will be estimated from the log-rank observed minus expected statistic and its variance, and Kaplan-Meier curves will be drawn.
-Patients who die in hospital will be censored 28 days after randomisation.